syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 Selection zooming feature allows users to interactively choose a particular area of the chart and zoom in.
 By specifying [EnableSelectionZooming]() property to `true` as shown in the following code snippet, you can double tap and drag to select a range on the chart to be zoomed in.
 The default value of this property is false.

+N> To perform selection zooming on a desktop, hold the left mouse button, double-click, and drag.
+For mobile, hold your finger, double-click, and drag to create a selection rectangle.

 {% tabs %}

 {% highlight xaml %}